Permanent Makeup After Care

 As your tattoo heals, there may be itching.
 Put a paper towel over the area and tap to relieve it

-After four days if you need to apply a lotion, one drop of grapeseed oil, coconut oil or the aftercare provided may be applied to brows or liner..
+Apply one drop of grapeseed oil, coconut oil or the aftercare provided may be applied to brows or liner..

 *** BE sure you do not double dip a q-tip into your ointment.
 You do not want bacteria to go from your brow into the ointment and back to your other brow, etc. Be as clean as you can.
 Wash your hands!